Ireki: Bunrô Print & Kunisada Block

 more up-to-date manner.

-The illustration below shows a detail from an original block cut for a design by Utagawa Kunisada (1786-1865).
+The illustration below shows a detail from an recut early 20th-century block for a design by Utagawa Kunisada (1786-1865).
 Here, the face of the courtesan has been replaced, with notable skill.
 The square ireki plug, which is not glued but rather dropped snuggly into the vacant space left behind by the removed head, joins up well with the lines outside the plug (red arrows).
 In fact, a modern restrike from the block shows little evidence of the ireki (see the detail immediately above), which typically results in "line breaks" at the meeting points of the ireki and original carved lines.
 It is possible that damage to the block was the reason for the ireki, as there is a vertical crack due to warping or expansion of the wood that runs the length of the block and can be seen on both the front and back.
 In the detail below, the crack is visible above and below the ireki (blue arrows), so the split ran through the face in the original design. © 1999-2001, 2012 by John Fiorillo

 - Keyes, Roger: Japanese Woodblock Prints: A Catalogue of the Mary A. Ainsworth Collection.
 Oberlin: Allen Memorial Art Museum, 1984, pp. 108-113.